MORE EVENTS & Projects

 Social Emotional Learning Training

-Last December, our Pride Members earned their Ribbons of Independence and were pinned by their Pride Leaders in a ceremony designed to mirror what their parents may have experienced receiving their own achievements.
+Our Pride Members earned their Ribbons of Endurance and were pinned by their Pride Leaders in a ceremony designed to mirror what their parents may have experienced receiving their own achievements.
+The ceremony was the culmination of two months of working toward physical fitness goals and talking about the mental endurance of military kids.
 It was a great week of celebration attended by lots of proud parents and siblings!

 We want to make our Unsung Heroes feel noticed and we need your help!